KivalEvan/BeatSaber-MapCheck/README.md

 -  File names shall use camel case.
 -  Use formatting standard given in prettier config.
 -  Top-level function must use regular function.
--  Use `dev` branch as base for new development and only merge here.
+-  Use `dev` branch as base for new development/branch.
 -  No other third-dependencies unless absolutely necessary.
 -  Avoid circular imports.